phaserjs/phaser/README.md

 * Group.getByName searches the Group for the first instance of a child with the `name` property matching the given argument.
 Should more than one child have the same name only the first instance is returned.
 * BitmapData has a new property `frameData` which is a Phaser.FrameData container instance.
 It contains a single Frame by default, matching the dimensions of the entire BitmapData, but can be populated with additional frames should you wish to create animations from dynamic BitmapData textures.
 * FrameData.destroy will nullify the local arrays used to contain Frame instances.
+* SoundManager.muteOnPause is a new boolean that allows you to control if the Sound system gets muted automatically when a Phaser game pauses, such as when it loses focus.
+You may need to set this to `false` if you wish to control the audio system from outside of your Phaser game, i.e. from DOM buttons or similar (#2382)

 ### Updates